Taxes on inheritance & how to avoid them

 Transfer assets into a trust

 Certain types of trusts can help avoid estate taxes.
-An irrevocable trust transfers asset ownership from the original owner to the trust beneficiaries.
+An irrevocable trust transfers asset ownership from the original owner to the trust, with assets eventually distributed to the beneficiaries.
 Because those assets don’t legally belong to the person who set up the trust, they aren’t subject to estate or inheritance taxes when that person passes away.

 Setting up a trust also has other financial benefits, such as helping the estate avoid probate.
 Additionally, a trust can help create privacy during the estate settling process.